Hearing Voices Movement: Activities

-Hearing Voices Groups
+Hearing voices groups

-Hearing Voices Groups are based on an ethos of self-help, mutual respect and empathy.
+Hearing voices groups are based on an ethos of self-help, mutual respect and empathy.
 They provide a safe space for people to share their experiences and to support one another.
 They are peer support groups, involving social support and belonging, not necessarily therapy or treatment.
 Groups offer an opportunity for people to accept and live with their experiences in a way that helps them regain some power over their lives.
 There are hundreds of hearing voices groups and networks across the world.
 In 2014 there were more than 180 groups in the UK.
 These include groups for young people, people in prison, women and people from Black and Minority Ethnic communities.

 World Hearing Voices Congress

-INTERVOICE hosts the annual World Hearing Voices Congress.
+Intervoice hosts the annual World Hearing Voices Congress.
 In 2015 the 7th Congress was held in Madrid, Spain, the 2016 Congress will be held in Paris, France.
 Previous conferences have been held in Maastricht, Netherlands, (2009); Nottingham, England (2010), Savona, Italy (2011), Cardiff, Wales (2012); Melbourne, Australia (2013); Thessaloniki, Greece (2014); Madrid, Spain (2015).